It’s suggested that 40% of our children’s learning is lost over summer holidays (Forbes, 2020).

 Why can’t kids just be kids?

 In this rapidly changing, technological world we’re bringing our kids up in, I’ve spoken to many parents who are desperate to keep their child’s innocence for as long as possible.
+It’s understandable.
 And for some families, those long, warm, sunny days filled with salty chips and melted ice cream are the stuff of memories.
-But there’s a large portion of the nation’s children who won’t be exposed to such enrichment and will spend the majority of their holidays cooped up indoors without any interaction or stimulation other than that of a TV screen or phone.
+But there’s a large portion of the nation’s children who won’t be exposed to such enrichment.
+They will spend the majority of their holidays cooped up indoors.
+Possibly without any interaction or stimulation other than that of a TV screen or phone.

-It’s no denying that technology is the future for children.
+It’s no denying that technology is a huge part of the future for children.
 And there’s no doubt they need to be regularly engaging with it and using it to equip them for their future careers.
-However, we do need to be careful about losing them to an endless scrolling loop (i know i fall victim to this too thanks to Pinterest).
+However, we do need to be careful about losing them to an endless scrolling loop (I know I fall victim to this too, thanks Pinterest).
 Something like intentional screen time whereby the learner is assigned a task and time limit for their time with a device.
-For example, it could be 10 minutes reading an eBook (like one of the hundreds available on Reading Hub Home) or playing on a maths or phonics game.
+For example, it could be 10 minutes reading an eBook (like one of the hundreds available on Reading Hub) or playing on a maths or phonics game.
 There’s a huge array to choose from and there’s a lot of value to be had beyond YouTube.